GLOBAL MARKETS-Fed and Trump keep dollar glum as Greece warms Europe

 The debt ceiling issue has started to cause problems at Treasury bill auctions and the three-month T-bill yield rose above the 6-month equivalent late Monday to account for the outside risk of a technical default.

-The euro got a boost early on as German business morale hit a new high, with firms "euphoric" according to the Munich-based Ifo economic institute that compiles the data from 7,000 of them in Europe's largest economy.
+The euro got a further boost as German business morale hit a new high, with firms "euphoric" according to the Munich based Ifo economic institute that compiles the data from 7,000 of them in Europe's largest economy.

 "Hardly anything seems to be able to hit the German economy," Ifo economist Klaus Wohlrabe added, saying with reference to the euro's recent sharp rise that German business was experienced in managing the impact of exchange rate moves.

-The IMF also was expected to give an upbeat euro zone report later.
-Greek government borrowing costs hovered near their lowest level since 2010, meanwhile, as the country sold its first longer-dated bond in three years at 4.625 pct.
+Greek government borrowing costs hovered near their lowest level since 2010, meanwhile, as the country sought to sell its first longer-dated bond in three years.

-Some five years since European Central Bank Mario Draghi pledged to do "whatever it takes" to preserve the euro, the debt sale by Greece was the clearest sign yet of the bloc's recovery from its crippling debt crisis.
+Some five years since European Central Bank Mario Draghi pledged to do "whatever it takes" to preserve the euro, the debt sale by the euro zone's weakest economy is the clearest sign yet of the bloc's recovery from its crippling debt crisis.

-It spurred demand for other low-rated debt, with bonds of Portugal and Spain outperforming those in powerhouse Germany and the gap between Italian and German 10-year yields dropping to its smallest since December 2016.
+It spurred demand for other low-rated debt, with bonds of Portugal, Italy and Spain outperforming those in powerhouse Germany.

+The gap between Italian and German 10-year bond yields narrowed to its smallest since December 2016 at 153 basis points.

 "Confidence in Greece is really coming back, but we need to continue the good work.
 We need to be on the bicycle, and to keep on pedalling," Europe's economics commissioner, Pierre Moscovici, said.